Faith-Hall/Lung-Cancer-Project3-Group6/README.md

-# Lung Cancer and Bronchus
+# Lung Cancer and Bronchus Incidents